-Manisha Shah is Vice-Chair and Professor of Public Policy at the UCLA Luskin School of Public Affairs.
-She is also a Faculty Research Associate at the National Bureau of Economic Research, a Faculty Affiliate at UC Berkeley’s Center for Effective Global Action, The Abdul Latif Jameel Poverty Action Lab, and The Bureau for Research and Economic Analysis of Development, and a Research Fellow at the Institute for the Study of Labor.
+Manisha Shah is Professor of Public Policy at the UCLA Luskin School of Public Affairs.
+Shah also serves as Director of the Global Lab for Research in Action.
+Shah is also a Faculty Research Associate at the National Bureau of Economic Research, a Faculty Affiliate at UC Berkeley’s Center for Effective Global Action, The Abdul Latif Jameel Poverty Action Lab, and The Bureau for Research and Economic Analysis of Development, and a Research Fellow at the Institute for the Study of Labor.
 Shah is an economist who received her Ph.D. from UC Berkeley.

 Published and Forthcoming Articles